samjulien/blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 }
 ```

 We're naming the models `EventModel` (and `RsvpModel`) to avoid conflicts with existing `Event` constructors if your editor or IDE uses [intelligent code completion](https://en.wikipedia.org/wiki/Intelligent_code_completion).
 Optional members must be listed after required members.
-The `_id` property is optional because it only exists if retrieving data from the database, but not if we're creating _new_ records.
+The `_id` property is optional because it only exists if we're _retrieving_ data from the database, but not if we're creating _new_ records.

 Now add the RSVP model in `rsvp.model.ts`: